 NEW YORK STATE PLAN

 ESSA requires the state utilize a methodology for calculating student achievement that includes all continuously enrolled students, regardless of whether or not they took the test.
 Schools must report aggregate participation rates for all accountability subgroups in all schools.
 ESSA also makes it clear: it is up to states to determine how participation rates will factor into the state accountability system.
+New York State’s new accountability system was implemented in the 2018-19 school year.
+The new system changed how the state factors in opt-outs for identifying low-performing schools.

 POTENTIAL CONSEQUENCES OF OPT OUTS